 Gender pay gap report

-'We’re looking at ways we could close the pay gap, including reviewing our recruitment policies to ensure all our roles are equally attractive to men and women.'
+" We’re looking at ways we could close the pay gap, including reviewing our recruitment policies to ensure all our roles are equally attractive to males and females."

 Each year we’ll publish our gender pay gap information here, as required under government regulations.
 You can find this information below.